Embark on our most popular kayaking tour: a day of paddling in Ecuador! Kayak rental, transportation to and from the river, lunch, and guide included!

-Alex Dent and Tim Dent started kayaking in their teens when they arrived in Ecuador in 1994.
-They started paddling as kayak assistants with the first rafting company in Ecuador’s Upper Amazon around the area of Tena in 1997 and went on to be assistant guides on Class III when they reached 18.
-In 2003, they formed the company called River People along with their father Gary when the previous one sold.
-Alex and Tim pioneered the Jondachi Hollin rafting trip one of Ecuadors most stunning remote one-day jungle trips.
-They also started to run the first expeditionary trips to the remote Upper Hollin in Sumaco Galera and the Intag river.
-Alex and Tim love the river and love showing people down them.
-With regards to the rivers of Ecuador, language, and a deep knowledge of the country, Tim and Alex have a great amount of experience, love of nature, and have many stories to tell.
+Alex Dent started kayaking as a teen when the family arrived in Ecuador in 1994.
+He started paddling as a kayak assistant with the first rafting company in Ecuador’s Upper Amazon around the area of Tena in 1997 and went on to be an assistant guide on Class III when he reached 18 alongside his brother Tim.
+Alex and Tim pioneered the Jondachi Hollin rafting trip one of Ecuador’s most stunning remote one-day jungle trips.
+Alex loves the river and loves showing people down them.
+Alex has a great amount of experience and a loves of nature.

 Victor is one of the most experienced whitewater guides in Ecuador.
 He joined Tim and Alex and the Dent crew in 2005 and has worked alongside since.
 Victor is a qualified first aid instructor for the Red Cross and has a very wise head on him.
 Victor participated in all the first exploratory trips Tim and Alex made.
 A Very safety conscious trip leader and a great asset to the River People team.